-Mat Cardinal, Jeff Dick, Mike Nash, Doc de Groot, and Jay Der formed The Prairie States in 2017 and immediately started writing songs for their full length album, Lost In The Right Direction.
+Mat Cardinal (Big Stone Cree Nation, Wabasca/Desmarais AB), Jeff Dick (Edmonton AB), Mike Nash (Edmonton AB), Doc de Groot (Cranbrook BC), and Jay Der (Red Deer AB) formed The Prairie States in 2017 and immediately started writing songs for their full length album, Lost In The Right Direction.
 Independently released in June 2018, it was nominated for the CMAB Album Of The Year and included three radio singles, which all broke the top 100 Mediabase Canadian Country Chart.
 Since then, the band has released three more singles, Every Little Town, Low Life, and High That I’m Riding, all of which also cracking the top 100.

 To go along with the release of Low Life, the band teamed up with Edmonton based Sea Change Brewing Co to create a custom branded beer called Low Life Lager.
 The brewery made 17000 tall boys of this perfect summer sipper which included a Spotify QR code so the person enjoying the beverage could also “Scan The Can” to instantly hear Low Life.